drgfragkos/gLuhn.py/README.txt

 =+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+

 To Do:
-Include a command line option to use the IIN check for the simple PAN validation.
+- Include a command line option to use the IIN check for the simple PAN validation.
+- Improve the IIN check, including being able to see to which issuer the PAN belongs to.

 Download: